fioprotocol/fips/fip-00XX.md

 * Encourage early adoption of the FIO Protocol by end-users
 * Cause users to seek FIO-integrated applications
 * Entice users to spread the word about FIO to others
-* Encourage users to hold FIO tokens for long periods of time

 ## User pitch
 Register a FIO Address/Domain and you get a lifetime residual portion of all the future income to the FIO Protocol.
 The earlier you do so, the greater your share will be.
 If you register now, you'll get an X% greater allocation than a year from now.
-You can also choose to lock FIO tokens for a duration of time to receive an additional portion of the future income to the FIO Protocol.

 # Specification
 ## Overview
-FIO Co-op is an on-chain incentive program in which end-users who perform an Incentivized Action (pay for a FIO Address/Domain or lock FIO Tokens) are awarded FIO Points (FIOPs).
-The earlier the Incentivized Action is performed, the higher the amount of FIOPs awarded.
+FIO Co-op is an on-chain incentive program in which end-users who register FIO Address or FIO Domain are awarded FIO Points (FIOPs).
+The earlier the registration is performed, the higher the amount of FIOPs awarded.
 After 3 years, FIOPs will no longer be awarded.

-Any time a fee is paid on FIO Chain, 25% is allocated to holders of FIOPs pro-rata.
+Any time a fee is paid on FIO Chain, 20% is allocated to holders of FIOPs pro-rata.
 The payments continue indefinitely, even after new FIOPs are no longer being awarded.

 ## FIOP accrual
-There are two types of FIOPs: Name Points and Lock Points.
-### Name Points
-Name Points are awarded when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being registered, irrespective of which FIO Public Key is indicated as the owner of the NFT.
+FIOPs are awarded when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being registered, irrespective of which FIO Public Key is indicated as the owner of the NFT.
 However the account paying for the registration may choose not to award FIOPs to the NFT.
 This may be used by any entity which pays for FIO Addresses for its users and does not want to increase a risk of a sybil attack.
-Name Points are not awarded on renewals or bundle transaction purchases.
+FIOPs are not awarded on renewals or bundle transaction purchases.

-Name Points (N) are accrued according to this formula:
+FIOPs (P) are accrued according to this formula:

-***N = (F/f)(1 - r)<sup>x</sup>***
+***P = (F/f)(1 - r)<sup>x</sup>***

 where:
 * ***f*** - Current register_fio_address fee